rdusad/java-engineer-sample/README.md

 3) Look for the swagger documentation http://localhost:8080/index.html

-4) This has a Account REST resource which has findAllAccounts(), getAccount for a given id and createAccount() API
+4) This has a Account REST resource which has findAllAccounts() API

 5) FindAllAccounts returns the account provided in a static list with account name as Account1, Account2 and Account3.